ONE-SHOW-GRAND, GC, RW COONOPRY HONEYSUCKLE ROSE OF PRAIRIEBABY, "HONEY"

-Note: Foundation breeding is VERY DIFFICULT but absolutely CRUCIAL for the survival or ANY breed.
+Note: Early generation foundation breeding is VERY DIFFICULT but absolutely CRUCIAL for the survival or ANY breed.
 It is absolutely NOT to be attempted by inexperienced breeders (a MINIMUM requirement would be 10 years breed experience).

 Here is a comprised, bite-size version of the original articles (with small revisions where necessary)

 The term foundation is quite confusing, isn't it?
 Let's try to simplify: In the beginning of the Maine Coon breed there were several different foundation lines.
 Those were the lines our whole breed was founded on.
 Every owner of a first generation Maine Coon cat was a foundation breeder at one point in time.

 Nowadays, we call it foundation breeding, when people are creating new lines by introducing foundation cats into the general gene pool of the Maine Coon breed.
 When we speak of foundation lines, we mean newer bloodlines that are not yet present in nowadays, common pedigrees.

 We are very fortunate that the stud books for the Maine Coon are still open in the American Cat Association.
 This allows us to broaden the effective population of our breed - a very important process to fight immune related and genetic problems.
 When looking at the present situation, every Cattery should consider eventually adding some outcrossed lines to their program.
 The sooner the better.